Sea Urchin Nutrition Facts

 What does sea urchin taste like?

-Can you eat an urchin?
+Can you eat a whole sea urchin?